 It does look odd inside out…

-My Cthulhu sculpture is available here on NerdyChicken in a different range of finished including bronze, copper and green.
+My Cthulhu sculpture is available here on NerdyChicken in a different range of finishes including bronze, copper and green.
 I also can do custom versions if you have something more specific in mind, feel free to contact me on here to find out more.